benji-35/kapweb/README.md

 # kapweb

-CMS made too create easly and quickly a new website.
+CMS made to create easly and quickly a new website.

 ## INSTALLATION